MrBerg/DutchLetters/README.md

 ## What I did with the data

 For this project, I am only looking at the metadata, that is the `<interp>` elements inside `<interpGrp>` elements in the XML files.
 I am also limiting the data only to those letters which have a known sender, approximate date, and listed language for the whole letter.
-Since this corpus is from several different institutions and presented in slightly different XML markup, I am limiting the data to those that are present in actual .xml files and using `<interpGrp>` tags (not `<meta>` tags) and have the language listed in an `<interp>` group and not as an attribute for `<div>` elements inside the transcriptions.
+Since this corpus is from several different institutions and presented in slightly different XML markup, I am limiting the data to those that are present in actual .xml files (instead of .txt files containing concatenated .xml files) and using `<interpGrp>` tags (not `<meta>` tags) and have the language listed in an `<interp>` group and not as an attribute for `<div>` elements inside the transcriptions.
 I identify letters in the XML by searching for `<div>` elements of the subtype "artifact".
 Another subtype "replaced_artifact" may also refer to letters, possibly lost or not available or not transcribed, but those elements are excluded for now to make the parsing easier.

 Anthoni van Leeuwenhoek's corpus (leeu027) is discarded since it seems to be from a bilingual Dutch-English collection of his letters with no indication as to what the original language of each letter was.
 While Constantijn Huyghens' (huyg001) letters do follow the expected XML format, most of them are discarded due to not having language info on a letter level.
 Descartes' corpus (desc004) is also discarded due to the structured XML data not being present in the archive.